Juan-Mateos/ai_papers_with_code/README.md

 The data is saved in `inputs/data`.

+### Fetch arXiv data

+Run `python ai_papers_with_code/pipeline/data/fetch_arxiv.py` to fetch the arXiv tables from S3.

+The data is saved in `inputs/data`

+NB this requires AWS credentials

+TODO: Make this available to anyone

+Run `python ai_papers_with_code/pipeline/data/scrape_publications.py` to scrape arXiv publications from DeepMind and OpenAI's websites

+### Read data

 Use the getters in `ai_papers_with_code/getters/getters.py` to get papers with code tables.

 ## Contributor guidelines